OpenHUTB/carla_doc/docs/tuto_G_getting_started.md

-# Getting started with CARLA
+# Getting started with Carla

 The CARLA simulator is a comprehensive solution for producing synthetic training data for applications in autonomous driving (AD) and also other robotics applications.
 CARLA simulates a highly realistic environment emulating real world towns, cities and highways and the vehicles and other objects that occupy these driving spaces.